mussol/100-days-of-code/log.md

 ### Day 90: June 22 + 23, 2017

 Solved a kata from codewars on the 22nd and another one on hackerrank on the 23d.
 Took me a while to solve the second... should have learned better my modular arithmetics O_o'

+### Day 91: June 24 + 25, 2017

+Very little time on 24th, used to do another section of the bootcamp re associations in databases and module exports.
+On 25th worked a while on the weather app.

+### Day 92: June 26, 2017

+Worked on my weather app.
+I'm so blocked!
+I'm stuck with the problem of asyncronity (is that how it's written?!?) of the API calls.

+### Day 93: June 27, 2017

+Fixed functionality of the weather app!
+Calls to both APIs work.
+All styling still to do...

+### Day 94: June 30, 2017

+solved an algorithm in FCC for dolphin's challenge channel (Spinal Tap Case).
+Forced me to do a crash course in Regex so dedicated my day to that.
+Found P1xt's guide and started it.
+Also reading YDKJS Types & Grammar

+### Day 95: July 1, 2017

+Reading YDKJS Types & Grammar

+### Day 96: July 2, 2017

+Algorithms day: solved 5 in FCC (intermediate), a couple in exercism (did also the setup) and 4 more in hackerrank.
+There was one in FCC (Roman Numeral Converter) that I really couldn't solve and had to check the solution.
+Still took me a moment to understand afterwards :S

+### Day 97: July 3, 2017

+Worked on and finished styling my weather app (used semantic ui for the first time).
+Still missing: the ability to switch from celsius to fahrenheit and it'd be nice to have the background colour or image change depending on the day/night or, even better, the actual weather.